hvianna/audioMotion-analyzer/README.md

 Customize the spacing between bars in [octave bands modes](#mode-number).

-Use a value between 0 and 1 for spacing proportional to the bar width.
+Use a value between 0 and 1 for spacing proportional to the band width.
 Values >= 1 will be considered as a literal number of pixels.

-For example, `barSpace = 0.5` will use half of the bar width for spacing, while `barSpace = 2` will set a fixed spacing of 2 pixels, independent of the width of bars.
+For example, `barSpace = 0.5` will use half the width available to each band for spacing and half for the bar itself.
+On the other hand, `barSpace = 2` will set a fixed spacing of 2 pixels, independent of the width of bars.
 Prefer proportional spacing to obtain consistent results among different resolutions and screen sizes.

-`barSpace = 0` will effectively show contiguous bars, except when [`showLeds`](#showleds-boolean) is *true*, in which case a minimum spacing is enforced.
+`barSpace = 0` will effectively show contiguous bars, except when [`showLeds`](#showleds-boolean) is *true*, in which case a minimum spacing is enforced
+(this can be customized via [`setLedParams()`](#setledparams-params-) method).

 Defaults to **0.1**.